Information and advice – this page is being regularly updated

 - Read the advice about staying at home.

 This will help to protect others in your community while you are infectious.

 The government has issued advice for those who are considered to be at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition.
 The NHS will write to you by 29 March with further advice.
-Please click here for information about how to get support whilst you are self-isolating.
+You can access information from Brighton and Hove City Council.